chkal/backset/README.md

 There are basically two ways to provide configuration parameters:

 1. Backset will looks for a file called `backset.yml` on your classpath.
-2. You can provide a YAML configuration file when starting Backset by specifiyng it as the first command line argument (example: `java -jar myapp.jar config.yml`).
+2. You can provide a YAML configuration file when starting Backset by specifying it as the first command line argument (example: `java -jar myapp.jar config.yml`).

 When a component or module tries to access a section from the configuration, Backset performs